Prepare for New Surprise Billing Rules

 The latter strategy is critical to building patient trust, which is a “key element of payer and provider response” to the No Surprises Act, according to HRI.

 “As they grow accustomed to retail interactions that focus on stellar customer experience, consumers may expect more clarity around prices,” the report states.
-“Payer and provider education efforts should focus on adding more of that clarity for consumers, to help build long-term trust that strengthens member and patient relationships.”
+“Payer and provider education efforts should focus on adding more clarity for consumers, on helping build long-term trust that strengthens member and patient relationships.”

-(Note from your Revenue Cycle Management partner at ebix, Inc. – We are always at the forefront of industry insights and believe this announcement from By Jacqueline LaPointe of revcycleintelligence.com, will be of interest to you.)
+(Note from your Revenue Cycle Management partner at ebix, Inc. We are always at the forefront of industry insights and believe this by Jacqueline LaPointe of revcycleintelligence.com announcement will interest you.)